SUV VRT Calculator

 Timing Your Purchase for Maximum Savings

-Vehicle age significantly impacts VRT through OMSP depreciation.
+Vehicle age has a big impact on VRT through OMSP depreciation.
 A two-year-old SUV can have an OMSP 20-30% lower than its new equivalent, resulting in thousands of euros in VRT savings.
 However, this must be balanced against the reduced remaining warranty period and potential maintenance costs.

 Seasonal considerations also matter.
 SUVs tend to depreciate more slowly than other vehicle types due to consistent demand.
 Purchasing a used SUV in late summer or early autumn, when families are looking to upgrade before school starts, can often yield better deals than spring purchases.